vknowable/stack-orchestrator/app/data/stacks/public-namada/digitalocean_quickstart.md

 Then enter 'yes' and input your password when asked.

 #### 2. Install Stack Orchestrator and requirements.
-On Digital Ocean, you might see some purple popup dialogs whenever you update your packages (including in this script); you can just press enter to select the default options.
+On Digital Ocean, you might see some purple pop-up dialogs whenever you update your packages (including in this script); you can just press enter to select the default options.

+Click the copy button.
+You can paste and then execute this entire thing.
 ```
 git clone https://github.com/vknowable/stack-orchestrator.git
 cd stack-orchestrator